alexwennerberg/gourami/docs/ADMIN_GUIDE.md

 Gourami's ActivityPub implementation is somewhat opinionated and a little esoteric.
 Gourami is not Mastodon or Twitter and is not trying to be.
 Using it in that way may cause some frustration -- so just be aware that Gourami does things a little differently.
 I'm considering adding more 'traditional' activitypub functionality.

 The server has a server actor.
 This is an ActivityPub actor of type "Organization" and is the only ActivityPub actor on the server.
 All requests go through this actor.
 This forces you to think of your server as a cohesive whole -- users or other servers can only follow an entire server, not individual users.
 I encourage you to think about how this would change the way you structure your community.
+The distinction between which user says something is done via a string at the beginning of the post content.
+Gourami will parse this string as the user, other services will not.

 Currently, deletes are not supported.